rkbalgi/libiso/README.md

 ## UPDATE (03/22/2020)
 1. There will be no further development on paysim, this repo will be strictly be used as a module/library
-2. If you're interested in a ISO8583 simulator, please check out [isosim](https://github.com/rkbalgi/isosim)
+2. If you're interested in a ISO8583 simulator, please check out [ISO WebSim](https://github.com/rkbalgi/isosim)

 ## UPDATE (06/16/2019)
 1. Folks developing on Windows please see this - https://github.com/rkbalgi/go/wiki/Building-on-Windows